 Life skills workshops run weekly including grooming, healthy eating, cooking, cleaning etc.

 Cooking classes run daily. · House keeping and cleaning tasking and responsibilities run daily.

 Art Classes · Painting, drawing, sculpture, photography, carving, ceramics and graphics.

 Creative Writing classes run weekly.

 “Gift in a Bag” – All young people leaving to access independent housing left with a set of warm sheets, duvet and pillow slips, towels, 13 tog duvet, winter coat, plates, mugs and cutleys set and etc.

-Keep fit – Boxing, gym, Myai Thai, football, table tennis, etc run weekly.
+Keep fit – MMA, gym, Myai Thai, football, table tennis, etc run weekly.